Vignesh227/Stroke-prediction/README.md

 # Stroke-prediction
-Take this quiz, figure out what is going on and take control of your life!!
+Take this quiz, figure out if you have stroke or not!

+## Prediction model
+   - Logistic regression